One of the most famous structures of Islamic architecture can be found in Jerusalem.

 Muslims believe that the spot that Dome of the Rock was constructed on is the spot that the Prophet Muhammad ascended to Heaven along with the angel Gabriel to receive instructions from Allah.

-Even though Muslims now face the Kaaba in Mecca, it’s believed they originally faced the Dome of the Rock during prayer as ell, similar as the Jews.
+Even though Muslims now face the Kaaba in Mecca, it’s believed they originally faced the Dome of the Rock during prayer as well, similar to the Jews.

 7. It’s one of the first Islamic structures to be ever completed